kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 {% endbookshelf %}

 ## Conclusion

+My plan is to bug in for 1 to maximum 3 weeks.
+Should the crisis not be resolved, I’ll move to my bug out location in the countryside.
+It has options to hunt or keep animals, plant and harvest crops, vegetables and not starve to death.

 I don’t idealize or look forward to catastrophe, that is sure.
 I prefer having my warm flat, good food, Netflix, and the internet.